leiming8886/fRNA/README.md

                 print(c(new_pkgs, " packages will be installed..."))
             }
           if((length(new_pkgs)<1)){
-                print("No new packageswill be installed...")
+                print("No new packages will be installed...")
             }
         }
 ```